 “I also saved about $45 a week shopping when I planned vs. when I didn’t.” – Wellness Mama

-Yep, I have been making this mistake!
-Why is it a mistake to use a pretty white board for recording our weekly menu plan?
-It means you lose the ability to repeat your meal plans.
+Why is it a mistake to only use a pretty white board for recording your weekly menu plan?
+It means you can’t repeat your meal plans.

-If you do want to have a quick reference guide for yourself and your family to see what’s for dinner, then by all means keep the white board or chalk board in use.
-However make sure to use a notebook to record your menu planning ideas for the week as well!
-That way you can avoid the following meal planning mistakes.
+By all means keep the white board or chalk board in use however make sure to use a notebook to record your menu planning ideas for the week as well!
+See next point.

-We simply create more work for ourselves when we think we have to produce something new, looking up recipe books or Pinterest for ideas, every week.
 Not that variety is bad, or trying new recipes out is not a good idea!
-Personally, I have found I get bored and unmotivated to cook if I am not having a go at something new occasionally.
+Personally, I have found I get bored and unmotivated to cook if I am not making something new occasionally.
 But most likely you don’t remember what you ate 3 weeks ago and neither does the rest of your family.

 Repeat your meal plans every 3 to 4 weeks.
 You can have them on rotation depending on how much variety your family likes.
 If it does start to feel monotonous, you could add in 1 or 2 new recipes a week.

 We need to change our thinking, that it is ok to vary our meal plan.
-A week’s meal plan can mean choosing 5 or 6 meals to have the ingredients for on hand.
-Then choosing from the list the night before or that morning, as to what to cook for dinner.
-Prepping ahead of time makes this strategy even easier because than you won’t be affected as much by how long each meal takes to cook.
+A week’s meal plan can mean choosing 5 or 6 meals to have the ingredients on hand for.
+Then choose from the list the night before or that morning, as to what to cook for dinner.

-A good tip is to have a freezer meal or two on hand as a replacement if you are not able to get to cooking a meal on the meal plan.
+Remember a freezer meal can be used as a replacement if you are not able to cook a meal one night.
 Having a back up option gives you a lot more flexibility.

 Choose simple meals by reducing the number of ingredients or side dishes.
-I tend to put a lot of one pot meals on my menu plan now days for this reason.
+One pot meals are a game changer that reason.

 It’s perfectly fine to put simple items on your menu – at least you’ll be prepared and you’ll have the ingredients in the house. – Sarah, Early Bird Mom.